Preparation For University, Training and Employment

 University Application Support

-Through our experienced Sixth Form Team along with outside specialist support we aim to provide the girls with all they will need to make a successful application to the Universities of their choice.
-From personal statements to managing their way through the UCAS application process, Coloma will support students step by step to make sure their applications are appropriate and show the girls, whether through written application or at interview to their maximum potential.
+Through our experienced Sixth Form Team along with outside specialist support, we aim to provide the girls with all they will need to make a successful application to the Universities of their choice.
+From personal statements to managing their way through the UCAS application process, Coloma will support students step by step to make sure their applications are appropriate and show the girls, whether through the written application or at interview to their maximum potential.
 Additional support will be available to those students making supported Oxbridge applications, led by a specialist in this field.

 Reading List Suggestions for UCAS